Port to GStreamer 1.x

 -fPIC as I did with the correct includes but that didn't work.
 Somehow doesn't look as if PIC was the problem anyway.

-#7 Updated by C. Leichsenring almost 7 years ago
+#7 Updated by C. Leichsenring about 7 years ago

 For the record, this is what clang says on Mac OS: